Lifestyle Factors That Can Affect Your Social Success

 Weather (i.e., does it get ridiculously cold where you live?)

 It's one thing to go out in the summer.
 Going to a pub or walking to a friend's house is a different game entirely when leaving your apartment feels like you're stepping into Siberia.
-Everyone who lives in a northern country has skipped out on a chance to do something social because they couldn't be bothered to put on their winter gear and face the freezing temperature outside.
+Everyone who lives in a northern country has skipped a social event because they couldn't be bothered to put on their winter gear and face the freezing temperature outside.

 Suitability for important hobbies